FactomProject/FactomDocs/Identity.md

 #### Server Management Subchain

 Messages related to being a Federated, Audit, or Candidate server would live in this subchain.
 The root identity chain links to it.
 This chain is only needed if the identity wants to be a server.
+It adds keys which are used to sign the Bitcoin anchors as well as to sign the directory blocks.

 ### Server Management Subchain Creation

 This chain is created after the identity chain is known.
 The Chain Name first element is a version, 0.
 The second is the ASCII string "Server Management".
 The 3rd consists of the root identity chainID.
 The 4th is a nonce which makes the first 6 bytes of the chainID match 0x888888.
 Since the root identity chainID would be known at this point, the management subchain would be susceptible to a denial-of-chain attack.
 To counter this, a random starting nonce can be chosen.
-This makes it far less likely that an attacker could predict which subchain you were creating.
+This makes it far less likely that an attacker could predict which subchain you are about to create.

 Chain Name = [00] [536572766572204D616E6167656D656E74] [888888d027c59579fc47a6fc6c4a5c0409c7c39bc38a86cb5fc0069978493762] [nonce]